-This year’s ACAMIS ELL conference is going to focus on Translanguaging Pedagogy, a new approach in English instruction that involves building on students’ bilingualism by using their mother-tongue strategically during instruction to support their language learning.
+This year’s ACAMIS English Language Learners conference is going to focus on Translanguaging Pedagogy, a new approach in English instruction that involves building on students’ bilingualism by using their mother-tongue strategically during instruction to support their language learning.

 Andrea Griego is the Student Support & Wellbeing Coordinator at YCIS Shanghai, Pudong- Regency Park Campus where she leads the Student Support Team which includes the English as an Additional Language, Learning Resource and Counseling departments.
 She provides in-house professional development for teachers focusing on strategies for ESL students in the mainstream classroom, differentiation, and data collection and analysis.
 Aside from leading her team, Andrea teaches one EAL class and conducts admission’s interviews.
 She has been at YCIS for five years and is part of the campus leadership team.
 As a seasoned educator, Andrea has worked in the United States, Untied Arab Emirates and Colombia.
 Andrea led the ACAMIS ELL Conference Committee in 2017 when the conference was held at YCIS Shanghai.
 She has been delighted to be part of the committee for three years and will pass the torch on this July.